osmbe/working-group-bylaws/minutes/2018-01-09 - board meeting.md

 ### ticketing: who gets community tickets?

 - Do speakers get a ticket or not?
+THEY DO
 - Promote the event, don't promote the tickets
 - Max 10

 ### content: who do we invite, what do we propose ourselves?

 - deadline for proposals?
 14 januari
-- send an invitation to propose a session to talk-be
+- send an invitation to propose a session to talk-be > DONE JOOST
 - tweet and so on about it too
 - osm track: we need to announce we have one and so on
 - who do we chase?

     - Marc Gemis's network or his own work, Fietsersbond
     - Glenn GRB
-    - Trage Wegen > todo Joost (Atlas thing)
+    - Trage Wegen > todo Joost (Atlas thing) > JOOST ASKED
     - OSOC students (TODO Ben: contact brussels mobility teams)
     - les Juliens - landuse debate > todo Joost